jared-hughes/svgToDesmos/README.md

 Yes, other SVG to Desmos scripts exist, but this one is special because it:

 - operates directly in the browser
-- is optimized for short and fast parametrics using polynomial arithmetic
+- is optimized to create **short, fast** parametrics using polynomial arithmetic and Horner's method
-- **is designed with SVG font files in mind** (though it should work for many SVG files; see the Limitations section below)
+- **is designed with SVG font files in mind** (though it should work for most SVG files; see the Limitations section below)

 ## A few example graphs